MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVirtualAppointmentsPolicy.md

 ```

 ## DESCRIPTION
-Updates any of the properties of an existing instance instance of TeamsVirtualAppointmentsPolicy.
+Updates any of the properties of an existing instance of TeamsVirtualAppointmentsPolicy.

 ## EXAMPLES